Expectations of Year 10

 Pupils will attend two main school assemblies directed at Key Stage 4 and a year assembly once a week.

-Pupils are taught citizenship as a form primarily by the form tutor, however visiting speakers, outside and in house performances also contribute to the deliverance of the subject.
+Pupils are taught Learning for Life as a form primarily by the form tutor, however visiting speakers, outside and in house performances also contribute to the deliverance of the subject.
 The topics covered during Year 10 include:

 - interview skills

 The academic tutoring of the pupils is carried out by the Year 10 tutors, Reserve Tutors, Head of Year and the Director of Studies for Year 10.

 Year 10 is the first year of the two year GCSE course.
 Pupils continue to study the compulsory subjects of Maths, English, Science and RE and 4 option choices.
 The subjects that pupils can chose range from, History, Geography, Full Course RE, Computer Studies, Business Studies, Media Studies, Food Technology, Design and Technology, Art, Textiles, Sports Science, Dance, Drama, Health and Social care, Music, French and Spanish.
 Pupils may complete GCSE coursework in some subjects during the 2 year course and will take linear exams.

 Assessment and Reporting

 The pupils will receive effort grades, GCSE working levels and focus points three times a year in the autumn, spring and summer terms.
 The grades in the autumn and the summer terms will be used as the basis to discuss pupils’ progress, and set targets.